How to Create and Use Webhooks

 Creating a Webhook

 Webhooks are created from the "Developer Tools" section in the sidebar.
-To create a webhook, provide a name and the mandatory "callback URL" (i.e., the URL to which the event data will be pushed).
+To create a webhook, provide a name and the mandatory "callback URL" (i.e., the URL to which the webhook data will be pushed).
 Webhooks only support HTTPS URLs.

 Clicking "New Webhook" takes you to a form where you can enter the name and URL for your webhook.